Communication: History

 Scientific discoveries in the 19th and 20th centuries caused many further developments in the history of communication.
 They include the invention of telegraphs and telephones, which made it even easier and faster to transmit information from one location to another without the need to transport written documents.
 These communication forms were initially limited to cable connections, which had to be established first.
 Later developments found ways of wireless transmission using radio signals.
 They made it possible to reach wide audiences and radio soon became one of the central forms of mass communication.
 Various innovations in the field of photography enabled the recording of images on film, which led to the development of cinema and television.
-The reach of wireless communication was further enhanced with the development of satellites, which made it possible to broadcast radio and television signals to different stations all over the world.
+The reach of wireless communication was further enhanced with the development of satellites, which made it possible to broadcast radio and television signals to stations all over the world.
 This way, information could be shared almost instantly everywhere around the globe.
 The development of the internet constitutes a further milestone in the history of communication.
 It made it easier than ever before for people to exchange ideas, collaborate, and access information from anywhere in the world by using a variety of means, such as websites, e-mail, social media, and video conferences.